Chicago Schools with Writing Programs

 Master of Arts in Writing and Publishing

 A prospective professional writer can pursue this graduate degree to obtain advanced training in creating publishable writing.
 Students can take courses covering stylistics, publishing topics and literary criticism.
-Special topics courses include the personal essay, travel writing and screenwriting.
+Special topics courses include writing for magazines, travel writing and science writing.

 Columbia College - Chicago